Hepatitis viruses and cancer

 What cancers are linked to hepatitis viruses?

-In the UK, liver cancer risk is around 20 times higher in people with HBV and/or HCV infection than in uninfected people.
+In the UK, liver cancer risk is around 20 times higher in people with HBV and/or HCV infection.
 The risk is especially raised in those who are older, male, or have been to hospital with an alcohol-related health problem in the past.
-Up to 9 in 10 patients with HBV- or HCV-linked liver cancer also have cirrhosis, but infection with these viruses can also be linked to liver cancer without cirrhosis.
+Up to 9 in 10 patients with HBV- or HCV-linked liver cancer also have cirrhosis.
+However infection with these viruses can also be linked to liver cancer without cirrhosis.

 How can hepatitis viruses cause cancer?